The Role of Game Networking in the Fusion of Physical and Digital Worlds through 6G Wireless Networks: Abstract

 \section{Abstract}

-The sixth generation (6G) of wireless technology is seen as one of the enablers of real-time fusion of the physical and digital realms, as in the Metaverse, extended reality (XR), or Digital Twin (DT).
-This would allow people to interact, work, and entertain themselves in immersive online 3D~virtual environments.
+The sixth generation (6G) of wireless technology is seen as one of the enablers of real-time fusion of the physical and digital realms, as in Digital Twin, eXtended reality, or the Metaverse.
+This would allow people to interact, work, and entertain themselves in an immersive social network of online 3D~virtual environments.
 From the viewpoint of communication and networking, this will represent an evolution of the \emph{game networking} technology, designed to interconnect massive users in real-time online gaming environments.
 This article presents the basic principles of game networking and discusses their evolution towards meeting the requirements of the Metaverse and similar applications.
-Several open research challenges are provided, along with possible solutions.
+Several open research challenges are {discussed}, along with possible solutions through experimental case studies.